Linear and nonlinear edge dynamics of trapped fractional quantum Hall droplets: The physical system and the numerical method

-\paragraph{The theoretical method --} We consider a 2D system of $N$ quantum particles with short-range repulsive interactions subject to a uniform magnetic field $B$ orthogonal to the plane.
-As usual, the single-particle states in a uniform $B$ organize in highly degenerate and uniformly separated Landau levels: in what follows, energies are measured in units of the cyclotron splitting between Landau levels and lengths in units of the magnetic length, with the usual complex-valued shorthand $z=x+iy$.
+We consider a 2D system of $N$ quantum particles with short-range repulsive interactions subject to a uniform magnetic field $B$ orthogonal to the plane.
+In this continuous-space geometry with no underlying periodic lattice, the single-particle states in a uniform $B$ organize in highly degenerate and uniformly separated Landau levels: in what follows, energies are measured in units of the cyclotron splitting between Landau levels and lengths in units of the magnetic length, with the usual complex-valued shorthand $z=x+iy$.
 Two-body interactions lift the degeneracy and lead to the formation of highly-correlated incompressible ground states.
-The simplest examples are the celebrated Laughlin states (LS)~\cite{laughlin,Wavefunctionology} \mbox{$\Psi_L(\left\{z_i\right\})=\prod_{i<j}(z_i-z_j)^{1/\nu}\,\exp(-\sum_{i}\left|z_i\right|^2/4)$}, entirely sitting within the lowest Landau level (LLL).
+The simplest examples are the celebrated Laughlin states (LS)~\cite{laughlin,Wavefunctionology}

+entirely sitting within the lowest Landau level (LLL).
 The LS at filling $\nu=1/2$ is the exact ground state for contact-interacting bosons~\cite{wilkingunn,elia}; the $\nu \neq 1/2$ LS is the exact GS of certain bosonic or fermionic toy model Hamiltonians~\cite{HaldanePseudoPotentials, Trugman, SimonRezayiCooper} and an excellent approximation in more realistic cases.